-After negotiating my way past the the metro system and being welcome to Denver I made my way out of the secured area into the Terminal Building.
-It was then a matter locating the hotel telephone bank and ringing for a shuttle.
+After negotiating my way past the metro system and being welcome to Denver I made my way out of the secured area into the Terminal Building.
+It was then a matter of locating the hotel telephone bank and ringing for a shuttle.
 This was handled quickly and effectively, and after using the free WiFi in the terminal, I headed outside to the biting cold of a Colorado night.
-The “bus” or should I say “SUV” arrived, and after a 5 mile drive, I was dropped off at the entrance to the entrance to the hotel.
+The “bus” or should I say “SUV” arrived, and after a 5-mile drive, I was dropped off at the entrance to the entrance to the hotel.

 HOTEL: Hyatt Summerfield Suites, Denver Airport

 Price paid: $84+Tax a night